Carreau/ipython-wiki/IPEPs:-IPython-Enhancement-Proposals.md

 1. Create a new wiki page with the title "IPEP N: Title" where "N" is the next consecutive IPEP number and "Title" is an appropriate title for the IPEP.
 2. Link to that wiki page from this page.
-3. Post to ipython-dev to open the IPEP for discussion.
+3. Create a GitHub issue for the IPEP.
-4. Post to ipython-user to notify the larger community about the discussion on ipython-dev.
+3. Notify ipython-dev that you have created the IPEP and inform them that discussion is taking place on this issue (provide links to the IPEP and issue).
 5. Discussion should continue until consensus is reached.
 6. At that point, a pull request or issue should be opened to track the actual implementation.
 7. The IPEP wiki page should be updated with information about the discussion and implementation.